Zaine Francis-Angol

-Zaine Sebastian Francis-Angol (born 30 June 1993) is a professional footballer who plays as a left-back or left winger for National League club Oldham Athletic.
+Zaine Sebastian Francis-Angol (born 30 June 1993) is a professional footballer who plays as a left-back or left winger for National League North club Buxton.

-Born in England, he represents the Antigua and Barbuda national team at international level.
+Born in England, he plays for the Antigua and Barbuda national team at international level.

 Club career

 Francis-Angol was signed by the Motherwell club in July 2011 after he started his career playing for the Tottenham Hotspur Reserves.
 He was a regular for the Motherwell Under 19's during 2011–12, but did not make a first team appearance.
 His performances for the Under 19's resulted in him being awarded with a new contract.

 He made his debut for the first-team as a substitute in a 3–0 defeat against Panathinaikos in the UEFA Champions League Third qualifying round on 8 August 2012.

 On 18 January 2013, Francis-Angol signed a new contract with Motherwell, keeping him at Fir Park until Summer 2015.
 He scored his first goal for the club in a 5–1 win over Partick Thistle on 29 December 2013.

 On 2 June 2015, Motherwell announced that Francis-Angol was amongst the players leaving the club, with his contract having expired.

 On 2 October 2015, Francis-Angol signed for Kidderminster Harriers on a short-term deal until January 2016.
 Francis-Angol scored on his first start for the club in a 1–1 home draw against Boreham Wood.

 On 6 June 2017, Francis-Angol joined National League side AFC Fylde on a two-and-a-half-year deal.
 In July 2019, he joined Accrington Stanley on a one-year deal.
 On 24 June 2020 it was announced Francis-Angol would be leaving Accrington Stanley.
 After being released by Accrington Stanley, Francis-Angol joined Boreham Wood on 2 September 2020.

 He joined Hartlepool United on 22 April 2021.
-Francis-Angol appeared as a substitute in the 2021 National League play-off Final as Hartlepool were promoted back to the Football League.
+Francis-Angol appeared as a substitute in the 2021 National League play-off final as Hartlepool were promoted back to the Football League.
 Following the departure of Dave Challinor, Francis-Angol struggled for game time under Graeme Lee and on 24 March 2022, Francis-Angol signed for Stockport County on loan, joining his former manager Dave Challinor.
 At the end of the 2021–22, Francis-Angol was released by Hartlepool.

 On 2 July 2022, Francis-Angol joined recently relegated National League club Oldham Athletic on a one-year contract.
+He was released after one season by the club.